How to Get from Budapest to Croatia (Zagreb, Split etc) by Train or Bus

 As there are no flights between Hungary and Croatia, which are other means of transport between two countries?
 Before I answer this question, let’s see how far is Budapest to the principal destinations in Croatia.

 Zagreb, the capital of Croatia is the nearest point from Budapest.
 The the shortest distance between two cities is 344 Km (213 miles).
-It takes about three hours and a half by car if you take the road M7 and E65/E71 along the Balaton Lake as shown on the map.
+It takes about three hours and a half by car if you take the road M7 and E65/E71 along the Balaton Lake.

 The longest trip you have to face , if you decide to get to Dubrovnik (Southern Dalmatia) from Budapest.
 The distance of 945 Km (584 miles) is considerable if you go by car.
 On this map you have two route options, the first via E71 (passing through Croatia), is faster and the second on (passing over Bosnia and Herzegovina) seems to be more complicated.